peterhinch/micropython-font-to-py/DRIVERS.md

  1. ``printstring`` Arg: a text string.
 Outputs a text string at the current insertion point.
 Newline characters are honoured.

+## Note on the Writer class

+This is more a proof of concept than a final implementation.
+Obvious enhancements include rendering to a rectangular area, support for proper word wrap and support for format control characters such as tabs.

 # Device Driver Implementation

 Display devices comprise two varieties, depending on whether the framebuffer is